confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 In this example, we've configured the OTel collector (in `client-telemetry-reporter-plugin/kafka/otel-collector-config.yaml`) to receive OTLP metrics from the Kafka broker via gRPC on port 4317 and forwards them to `Prometheus` on port 8889.
-The configuration adds a namespace `kip-714` to the metrics which can be used to identify the source of the metrics.
+The configuration adds a namespace `kip-714` to the metrics, which means that the metrics in Prometheus will all start with `kip_714_`, and can be used to identify the source of the metrics.
 The configuration also enables resource to telemetry conversion to add labels to the metrics.

 ### Build the client-telemetry-reporter-plugin